tldr-pages/tldr/CONTRIBUTING.md

 Here are a few guidelines to get started:

-1. Try to keep pages at around five examples.
+1. Try to keep pages at around 5 examples.
 Pages can be longer or shorter when appropriate, but don't exceed the maximum of eight examples.
    Remember, it's OK if the page doesn't cover everything; that's what `man` is for.
 2. When in doubt, keep new command-line users in mind.
 Err on the side of clarity rather than terseness.
    For example, commands that require `sudo` should include it directly in the examples.
-3. Try incorporating the spelled-out version of single-letter options in the example's description.
+3. Try to incorporate the spelled-out version of single-letter options in the example's description.
    The goal is to allow people to *understand* the syntax of the commands, not just *memorize* it.
 4. Introduce options gradually, starting with the simplest command invocations and using more complex examples progressively.
 5. Focus on details specific to the command and avoid explaining general UNIX concepts that could apply to any command